 - District-wide parks generally serve residents of the entire district.
 These parks offer a wide variety of recreation opportunities.
 They typically include unique features such as wooded areas, varied topography and water features, and/or special facilities such as a dog-park, equestrian facility, community garden, or lighted sports fields.
-District-wide parks generally contain more developed amenities than those found at a regional park however they may include boating, swimming, hiking and riding trails, outdoor fitness areas and recreational walking paths and trails of any type of surface, camp facilities and/or a nature center.
+District-wide parks generally contain more developed amenities than those found at a regional park however they may include boating, swimming, hiking and riding trails, camp facilities and/or a nature center.
 District-wide parks are typically between 50 and 250 acres in size, however, district-wide parks may be less than 50 acres or exceed 250 acres in size.
 Due to the abundance and breadth of amenities offered they frequently draw patronage from well beyond the district boundary to approximately 30 miles. - Regional parks generally serve the entire region.
-These parks may include unique natural areas and specialized recreational facilities such as campgrounds, wilderness areas, nature study, outdoor education, hiking trails, outdoor fitness areas and recreational walking paths and trails of any type of surface, equestrian facilities, and museums.
-The size and location of regional parks will vary, but no less than 250 acres is recommended, however, regional parks may be less than 250 acres in size.
-Since these parks are intended to serve the entire region, they do not have a service radius. - Open Space Areas are those in which most of the park is undeveloped and contains vegetation, topography, or features in their natural and undisturbed states.
+These parks may include unique natural areas and specialized recreational facilities such as campgrounds, wilderness areas, nature study, outdoor education, hiking trails, equestrian facilities, and museums.
+The size and location of regional parks will vary, but no less than 250 acres is recommended, however, regional parks may be less than 250 acres in size. these parks are intended to serve the entire region, they do not have a service radius. - Open Space Areas are those in which most of the park is undeveloped and contains vegetation, topography, or features in their natural and undisturbed states.
 These areas are typically under the jurisdiction of COSCA; however, other owners include the City of Thousand Oaks, MRCA, NPS, and the County of Ventura.
 Open space areas can be any assemblage of acreage and serve the entire population.